 Yet, many banks, asset managers, investment specialists, and professional advisers are putting off talking to their audiences about blockchain.
 On the surface, it’s easy to see why:

 1. It’s a complex subject.
 Involving some mind-boggling mathematics, even the most experienced financial professionals struggle to define what blockchain is and what it can do.
 This makes it tough for marketers to get their heads around it.
-Read our report Blockchain: Connecting the Links.
+Read our US Blockchain report or our UK Blockchain report.